LucieSmetanova/Opensky_Symposium_2024/README.md

 04_throughput - calculates the throughput metric
 05_metering_effort - metering effort calculation
-06_figures - takes the output files from the scripts above and plots the Figures used in the paper 07_ESGG_horizontal - calculates the distance in 50NM metric 08_ESGG_vertical_PIs_by_flight - calculates the vertical metrics (time on levels, time in 50NM) for each flight 09_ESGG_vertical_PIs_by_hour - calculates vertical metrics for each hour 10_Opensky24_add_time_seq_effort - calculates the additional time in 50NM for each flight and the sequencing effort
+06_figures - takes the output files from the scripts above and plots the Figures used in the paper 07_ESGG_horizontal - calculates the distance in TMA metric 08_ESGG_vertical_PIs_by_flight - calculates the vertical metrics (time on levels, time in TMA) for each flight 09_ESGG_vertical_PIs_by_hour - calculates vertical metrics for each hour 10_Opensky24_add_time_seq_effort - calculates the additional time in TMA for each flight and the sequencing effort